chostett/illuminesce/content/blog/posts/2024-06-20-Terranova-USB/index.md

 - full res wallpaper packs

 You can [see the previous versions here](/posts/2023-06-26-Terranova-USB.html) and purchase them on our [Ko-Fi shop](https://ko-fi.com/illuminesce) (limited supplies only).

+---

+Terranova is a nostalgic, text-based [interface drama](/blog/posts/2023-08-22-Interface-Drama/) about fangirls in the early 2000's on _LimeJournal_.
+Available on PC, Mac and Linux [here](https://playterranova.com/).